Security-Onion-Solutions/securityonion-docs/passwords.rst

 OS user account
 ---------------

-When you first install Security Onion, you go through the standard OS installer and create a user account for yourself.
-If you need to change your user password, you can use the ``passwd`` command:
+When you first install Security Onion, you create a standard OS user account for yourself.
+If you need to change your OS user password, you can use the ``passwd`` command:

 ::